14 Actionable Bird Watching Tips for Beginners (and a few for everyone!)

 - For example, I live in the great state of Ohio and am a member of the group Birding Ohio.
-People are constantly asking ID tips, hot spots questions, posting pictures, etc. It’s a great local resource.
+People are continually asking ID tips, hot spots questions, posting pictures, etc. It’s a great local resource.

 - While you are on Facebook, you might as well “like” Bird Watching HQ!
 (Sorry for the shameless plug)

 Tip #7: Don’t Be An Asshole!
 Learn the Rules!

-When starting any new endeavor, it’s important to learn the rules and etiquette that have been established.
+When starting any new endeavor, it’s essential to learn the rules and etiquette that have been established.
 The last thing you want is to start bird watching and immediately offend someone else in the woods.
 Or even worse, put a bird in danger because of your negligence.

 My recommendation is to spend a bit of time to familiarize yourself before heading out into the wild.
 Just remember to not be a jerk and most of the time you will be forgiven for any taboos!